nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add task with specified start date and interval
-2. System updates the database with information.
+2. System updates the database with information.<br>
    Use Case ends

 **Extensions**